chriskinsman/github-action-dashboard/README.md

 * GITHUB_APP_CLIENTID - The client id from the GitHub App general settings page.
 * GITHUB_APP_CLIENTSECRET - The client secret from the GitHub App general settings page.
 * GITHUB_APP_INSTALLATIONID - Installation id that can be retrieved using steps in the next section.
+* GITHUB_APP_WEBHOOK_SECRET - Optional.
+If you don't supply the dashboard will not setup webhooks and only update every 15 minutes.
 * DEBUG=action-dashboard:* - Optional setting to help in debugging

 ### Installation Id